laudantstolam/obsidian_remote/學習/英文/Sports paragraph.md

 ### Paragraph

-When we talk about archery, most of us associate with Olypic archery competition which the shooter carrys a recurve bow to aim the target.
-But in Japan, traditional archery was also be called Kyudou(弓道)，a archery sport
+Most of us associate archery with the Olympic sport, in which athletes aim their targets with recurve bows.
+However, Kyudou (弓道) is another name for traditional archery in Japan.
+The archer wears on Kyudo uniform, simillar to Japan's traditional 'kimono' attire, and use bow made of bamboo to aim a target 28 meters away.
+One of the most important point of Kyudou is to maintain a good body posture and concentration in order to